dehood/google-calendar/README.md

 # google-calendar
-Store web application events to user Google calendar
+Sync your custom events to your Google Calendar

+WIP

 Add to Providers in config/app.php: